Anti-virtual reality note included with explosive package

 Boston's bomb squad neutralized a second package near the city's Museum of Fine Arts, which is near Northeastern's campus.

-Holmes Hall is home to the university's creative writing program and its women's, gender and sexuality studies program.
+Holmes Hall is home to the university's Immersive Media Labs, which according to its website includes technologies for design, development, and exploration of virtual worlds.
+It is also home to the creative writing program and the women's, gender and sexuality studies program.

 Tuesday's explosion marked one of the first big scares in Boston since 2013, when two bombs planted near the finish line of the Boston Marathon killed three spectators and wounded more than 260 others.